brombaut/Algorithms-And-Stuff/practical-statistics-for-data-scientists/README.md

 ### Key Terms

+- **Deviations**

-- **Deviations**: The difference between the observed values and the estimate of location.
+  The difference between the observed values and the estimate of location.
 (Synonyms: errors, residuals)

+- **Variance**

-- **Variance**: The sum of squared deviations from the mean divided by _n-1_ where _n_ is the number of data values.
+  The sum of squared deviations from the mean divided by _n-1_ where _n_ is the number of data values.
 (Synonym: mean-squared error)

+- **Standard Deviation**

-- **Standard Deviation**: The square root of the variance.
+  The square root of the variance.

-- **Mean Absolute Deviation**: The mean of the absolute values of the deviations from the mean.
+- **Mean Absolute Deviation**

+  The mean of the absolute values of the deviations from the mean.
 (Synonyms: l1-norm, Manhattan norm)

-- **Median Absolute deviation from the median**: The median of the absolute values of the deviations from the median.
+- **Median Absolute deviation from the median**

+  The median of the absolute values of the deviations from the median.

+- **Range**

-- **Range**: The difference between the largest and the smallest values in the data set.
+  The difference between the largest and the smallest values in the data set.

+- **Order Statistics**

-- **Order Statistics**: Metrics based on the data values sorted from smallest to biggest.
+  Metrics based on the data values sorted from smallest to biggest.
 (Synonym: rank)

+- **Percentile**

-- **Percentile**: The value such that P percent of the values take on this value or less and (100-P) percent take on this value or more.
+  The value such that P percent of the values take on this value or less and (100-P) percent take on this value or more.
 (Synonym: quantile)

+- **Interquartile Range**

-- **Interquartile Range**: The difference between the 75th percentile and the 25th percentile.
+  The difference between the 75th percentile and the 25th percentile.
 (Synonym: IQR)

 ### Key Ideas